 It’s a “Sophie’s Choice”: Cities comply with AB 3040 by sacrificing single-family homes older than 15 years — think South L.A., East L.A., and diverse older suburbs — to satisfy state growth dictates known as “RHNA.”
 OR cities can refuse to comply and try to meet these growth dictates by relying on the state Density Bonus program.
 Stay with us here, folks: Unfortunately, the Density Bonus program is a FAIL, preventing cities from approving even close to the number of affordable units required by “RHNA.”
 More than 400 of our 482 cities won’t make the “RHNA” targets.
 When cities fail, a divisive and punitive law by Scott Wiener, called SB 35, will let developers ignore many local rules to build as they wish.
 Yes, “Sophie’s Choice.”

 AB 3107 (by Richard Bloom and Phil Ting):

-Wreaks height havoc by allowing tall apartments where cafés, shops or businesses now stand, even if adjacent to homes.
-The new apartments would contain 20% affordable units.
-Each city faces a different fate — the bill arbitrarily upzones to the tallest height now allowed in commercial or residential areas ½ mile away.
+Wreaks havoc by allowing apartment towers where cafés, shops or businesses now stand, even if adjacent to homes.
+The new towers would contain 20% affordable units.
+Each city faces a different fate — the bill arbitrarily allow heights that match the tallest height allowed in any commercial or residential area up to ½ mile away.
 In L.A. it means 9-story apartments citywide.
-It wipes out a citywide residential 30-foot height limit in Manhattan Beach to allow 99 feet.
-In the working-class Latino and Black suburb of Inglewood, the 75′ maximum for commercial towers could quickly spread to neighborhood shops.
+In Inglewood, 75 feet would be allowed.
+In Manhattan Beach, it wipes out a residential 30-foot height limit to allow 99 feet.
 We predict chaos.